maxmekiska/arguing_predictors/README.md

 First download the program repository.

 The proof of concept program uses a Jupyter notebook as UI.
 The program can also be used without a Jupyter notebook by executing the main.py file.
-However, it is recommended to use it together with a Jupyter notebook.
+In case of executing the main.py file, a small GUI will appear after the model set-up in the file has been successfully trained.
+The GUI is a window containing buttons to display different statistics about the systems overall performance.
+However, it is recommended to use the system with a Jupyter notebook and the main.py file to demo the system.

 I recommend to use Anaconda to use Jupyter notebook and manage the necessary python libraries for this program.
 Anaconda can be downloaded [here](https://www.anaconda.com/products/individual#Downloads).